 Comedy-Drama/ 15 Characters, 8 Men, 6 Women, 1 Either/Or/ Full Length, Two Acts

-Synopsis: Hard pressed by Lord Arthur Savile, a chiromantist reads the distinguished gentleman’s palms and reveals to him he will commit a murder.
-But Lord Savile is in love with his fiancée, Sybil Merton.
-Now obsessed with the revelation, he is concerned he might murder her.
-In order to avoid killing the woman he loves, he finds a solution: killing someone else.
+Synopsis: Hard pressed by Lord Arthur Savile, a chiromantist reads the distinguished gentleman’s palms and reveals that he will commit a murder.
+Obsessed with the revelation, and in love with his fiancée, Lord Savile is concerned that he might murder her.
+He finds a solution: Killing someone else.

 She wrote and adapted numerous plays for Performing Arts Productions, including Lady Chatterley’s Lover (seven seasons nationally in Australia), Women in Love (Rippon Lea), Loving Friends (two seasons at Rippon Lea), An Indian Summer (Rippon Lea), Little Lord Fauntleroy (Rippon Lea), The Secret Garden (seven seasons including Adelaide), Anne of Green Gables (two seasons in Perth and Melbourne), and The Lost (two seasons in Melbourne at the Old Treasury Building).

 Her music theatre includes Faith, Folk and Fun (at the National Gallery of Victoria) and The Music of Milhaud (two seasons at the University of Adelaide and the National University Canberra).
 Robbie Burns: The Farmer Poet and The Young Lord Byron were produced at the Scottish Festival at the Opera House, Omaru in New Zealand.
 Awards and Nominations include the AWGIE Award (Monte Miller Award) for Exit and Entrances, directed John Edwards; Best Play Award, ABC Radio, Queensland; and a nomination for the Victorian Green Room Award for In Transit.

 Lord Arthur Savile’s Crime was first read at Theatre 62 in Adelaide, c.
 1975.